 Introduction

 This document was created by a School of Data Science Class of 2021 Capstone Team at the University of Virginia that partnered with the Collaboratory Replication Lab.
 The team members from the School of Data Science are Jordan Machita, Taylor Rohrich, Yiran Zheng, and Yusheng Jiang.
 More information about the Collaboratory Replication Lab can be found here.
 The purpose of this document is to provide detailed instructions for implementing an end-to-end data pipeline in Amazon Web Services (AWS).
-These instructions include how to perform each of the necessary steps in AWS as well as how to tailor the code (written in Python) to the specifications of your data. the code discussed in this document is available at *insert GitHub link here* for you to utilize for your project.
+These instructions include how to perform each of the necessary steps in AWS as well as how to tailor the code (written in Python) to the specifications of your data.
+All the code discussed in this document is available at *insert GitHub link here* for you to utilize for your project.

 Background & Design

 Currently, the field of education is undergoing a replication crisis, meaning that few of the studies being conducted and published are replications of existing research despite the importance of such replication.
 This problem in education research has prompted the development of the Collaboratory Replication Lab out of the University of Virginia’s School of Education.
 One project being undertaken by the lab is the Special Education Research Accelerator (SERA), a platform that will leverage crowdsourcing to conduct large-scale replication studies in special education.
 Our capstone team through the School of Data Science has designed and implemented a data pipeline for an existing research project with the intent that it will serve as a model for the data pipeline component of SERA.

-The research study that we used to implement this pipeline consisted of two types of data.
+The research study that we used to pilot the implementation of this pipeline consisted of two types of data.
 The first is survey data in the form of CSVs that is the result of participants in the study filling out surveys in Qualtrics.
-The second is transcription data that is the transcribed simulation sessions participants throughout the study.
+The second is transcription data that is the transcribed from the video/audio of simulation sessions that the participants complete throughout the study.
 In our pipeline, we focus primarily on the survey data, but we will briefly cover some aspects of the transcription data.
 For greater detail on the inspiration for the project and the study used to pilot this pipeline (TeachSIM), as well as how AWS was chosen as the platform, please see the paper titled “Designing a Replicable Data Infrastructure for Education Research” located in the GitHub repository.

 AWS Terminology

-There are some key terms specific to AWS that needs to be addressed before being able to fully digest our architecture design.
+There are some key terms specific to AWS that need to be addressed before being able to fully digest our architecture design.
 Amazon S3 (Simple Storage Service) is the storage infrastructure service provided through AWS.
 Essentially, S3 buckets are where users can upload and store data, such as csv files.
 AWS Lambda functions are essentially serverless snippets of Python code that run in the Cloud in response to events, such as data being uploaded to an S3 bucket.
 Lambda functions, and serverless computing in general, have the added benefit of abstracting away the management of servers and simply focusing on writing code.
-The pricing model for serverless computing is also beneficial and scalable, only pay ing for the time that the code is running.
+The pricing model for serverless computing is beneficial and scalable.
+Users only pay for the time that the code is running.
 Amazon RDS is a distributed relational database service offered by AWS to host a database in the cloud.
-Amazon API Gateway is a service that enables the development and management of APIs through AWS.
-An API is an application programming interface that allows a user or program to communicate with another program or database.
+Amazon API Gateway is a service that enables the development and management of application programming interfaces (APIs) through AWS.
+An API allows a user or program to communicate with another program or database.

 Pipeline Design